Inflation (2025): Models

 where $v$ is the Higgs vacuum expectation value.
 The model requires $\xi \gg 1$, in which case it can be rewritten in the Einstein frame as

 where the effective potential for the canonically-normalized inflaton field $\chi$ has the form

 which is similar to the effective potential of the $\R^2$ model at large field values.
-As such, the model inflates successfully if $\xi \simeq 5 \times 10^4 \ m_h/(\sqrt{2} v)$, with predictions for $n_s$ and $r$ that are indistinguishable from the predictions of the $\R^2$ model shown in Fig.~\ref{inflation:fig:Planck2018}.
+As such, the model inflates successfully if $\xi \simeq 5 \times 10^4 \ m_h/(\sqrt{2} v)$, where $m_h$ is the Higgs mass, with predictions for $n_{\rm s}$ and $r$ that are indistinguishable from the predictions of the $\R^2$ model shown in \Fig{inflation:fig:Planck2018}.~\footnote{Although Higgs and $R^2$ inflation share the same inflaton potential, they may reheat the Universe through different mechanisms, resulting in different reheating temperatures and hence different values of $N_*$ that would lead to slightly different predictions; see the discussion around Eq.~\eqref{inflation:eq:nefolds}.}

-This model is very appealing, but must confront several issues.
+This model is appealing because of its connection to particle physics, but must confront several issues.
 One is to understand the value of $\xi$, and another is the possibility of unitarity violation.
 However, a more fundamental issue is whether the effective quartic Higgs coupling is positive at the scale of the Higgs field during inflation.
 Extrapolations of the effective potential in the Standard Model using the measured values of the masses of the Higgs boson and the top quark indicate that probably $\lambda < 0$ at this scale~\cite{Buttazzo:2013uya}, though there are still significant uncertainties associated with the appropriate input value of the top mass and the extrapolation to high renormalization scales.